LatinScribe/BetaGoZero/README.md

 and to return to previous moves and try out new variation without overwriting the original sequence.
-Moreover, setting it up as a decision tree is important for implementing a rudimentary AI, which utilises a pre-generated \"GameTree\" - a tree of many variations of moves - to choose the next move it should play.
-This tree is generated based on our data set of thousands of previous Go games, which keeps track of the
-\"likely hood of winning\" for each possible move.
-Out of curiosity and for analysis purposes, we are employing two different methods for determining this attribute: The first method calculates a \"win rate\" based purely on whether that particular sequence of moves resulted in a win or a lose for black.
-Our other implementation also considers the
-\"score\" of each sequence, in which the amount of points at which black won or lost by also influences the value (see Discussion section for the results).
+Moreover, setting it up as a decision tree is important for implementing a rudimentary AI, which utilises a pre-generated "GameTree" - a tree of many variations of moves - to choose the next move it should play.
+This tree is generated based on our data set of thousands of previous Go games, which keeps track of the "likelihood of winning" for each possible move.
+Out of curiosity and for analysis purposes, we are employing two different methods for determining this attribute: The first method calculates a "win rate" based purely on whether that particular sequence of moves resulted in a win or a loss for black.
+Our other implementation also considers the "score" of each sequence, in which the amount of points at which black won or lost by also influences the value (see Discussion section for the results).